TokMem: One-Token Procedural Memory for Large Language Models

 \section{Experiments}

-We evaluate TokMem in two complementary scenarios that test scalability and compositionality: \begin{itemize}[leftmargin=*] \item \textbf{Atomic Memory Recall}: Each task from the Super-Natural Instructions dataset~\citep{wang2022super} is framed as a standalone procedure, where a query directly maps to the desired response.
-This tests TokMem's ability to store many independent procedures without catastrophic forgetting. \item \textbf{Compositional Memory Recall}: Evaluated on the function-calling dataset~\citep{liu2024apigen}, where invoking a tool is treated as a procedure and solving a query requires composing several function calls.
-This tests whether learned memory tokens can be flexibly chained. \end{itemize} Experiments are conducted on Qwen~\citep{qwen2025qwen25technicalreport} and Llama~\citep{grattafiori2024llama3herdmodels} model families, ranging from the 0.5B-parameter Qwen to the 8B-parameter Llama model.
+We evaluate TokMem in two complementary scenarios.
+In \emph{atomic memory recall}, each task from Super-Natural Instructions~\citep{wang2022super} is treated as a standalone procedure, where a query maps directly to the desired response.
+In \emph{compositional memory recall}, we evaluate multi-procedure tool use on a function-calling dataset~\citep{liu2024apigen}: each tool invocation is modeled as an atomic procedure, and solving a query requires composing multiple calls.
+Experiments are conducted on the Qwen~\citep{qwen2025qwen25technicalreport} and Llama~\citep{grattafiori2024llama3herdmodels} families, ranging from 0.5B to 8B.